coinbase/coinbase-pro-node/README.md

 ### Using Callbacks

-Your callback should accept two arguments:
+Your callback should accept three arguments:

 - `error`: contains an error message (`string`), or `null` if no was error encountered